 The Company primarily invests in fixed maturity securities, mortgage loans, short-term investments, and other invested assets.
 For investments reported at fair value, the Company utilizes, when available, fair values based on quoted prices in active markets that are regularly and readily obtainable.
 Generally, these are very liquid investments, and the valuation does not require management judgment.
 When quoted prices in active markets are not available, fair value is based on market valuation techniques, market comparable pricing and the income approach.
 The Company may utilize information from third parties, such as pricing services and brokers, to assist in determining the fair value for certain investments; however, management is ultimately responsible for all fair values presented in the Company's consolidated financial statements.
-This includes responsibility for monitoring the fair value process, ensuring objective and reliable valuation practices and pricing of assets and liabilities, and approving changes to valuation methodologies and pricing sources.
-The selection of the valuation technique(s) to apply considers the definition of an exit price and the nature of the investment being valued and significant expertise and judgment is required.
+This includes responsibility for monitoring the fair value process, ensuring objective and reliable valuation technique(s) to apply considers the definition of an exit price and the nature of the investment being valued and significant expertise and judgment is required.